 Approved by Governor Mills on June 13, 2019, this Act amends the 1989 Reduction of Toxics in Packaging law, which applied to four metals in all packaging or packaging components.
 The amendments expand the law to reach phthalates, PFAS, and additional "chemicals of concern" in food packages.
 The law now includes specific bans, and authorizes additional DEP rulemakings that may lead to bans or other requirements, giving the department FDA-like authority.
 See 38 M.R.S. § 1731 et seq., amended by P.L.
 2019, c.
 277.

-XI.
-Legislation to be Proposed - PFAS as Hazardous Substances under Maine's Superfund Law
+- PFAS as Hazardous Substances under Maine's Superfund Law

 * * *